‘I thought I was coming on a writing course. Now I realise it’s really about how we live.’ (Participant on a 2013 retreat)

 Increasingly I’m finding that I want the work I do to deepen our relationship with the natural world, and to this extent from 2010 many of my workshops have taken that focus as ‘Ground of Being’, now incorporated into my other website: www.thewildways.co.uk.

 I don’t see these things as mutually exclusive; however, in these pages, the writing is the central focus, and on The Wild Ways website, as above, the emphasis is more on eco-psychology, and writing as a medium to explore and express our experience of interrelatedness.
+(End of 2019: the contents of the two are increasingly merging.)

 To this work I bring a lifetime immersed in poetry, story and myth (especially of the British Isles and northern Europe).
 The Celtic tongue, its bardic and shamanic mystery tradition and the development of the Grail legends in their original languages were the main focus of my degree course at Cambridge.
 Art and music are part of the mix; also archetypal and transpersonal psychology in which I have a counselling qualification and much personal/professional experience, wisdom traditions, and the human potential movement, all informed by mindfulness techniques from Zen practice and my profound and continuing commitment to deep ecology.